========================================================================

 automatic one) that looks like the entrance to a small closet.
 My

 question is, "Why is there a closet in the closet?"
-I mean, there's
+I mean,

 no real reason for this if the room is intended to be a closet.
 It's